MichaelBurak/Terraform-AWS-Docker-Jupyterlab-Starter/README.md

 ## Pre-reqs

-- AWS CLI installed configured: to allow for access to AWS credentials from Terraform with a user who has permissions to CRUD EC2 instances and other resources involved (will work on getting together a list and sample permissions.)
+- AWS CLI installed configured: to allow for access to AWS credentials from Terraform with a user who has permissions to CRUD EC2 instances and other resources involved (will work on getting together a list and sample permissions for an IAM role instead of using AWS CLI's IAM creds.)
 - Terraform installed

 ## How To